jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     `cp terraform.tfvars.template terraform.tfvars`
 1. Edit the `terraform.tfvars` file and assign values to the following terraform variables:
     - `PREFIX` - Prefix used for OSO deployment
+    - `STATIC_IP` - true for releases OSO 1.4 and higher where static IP addresses are used, otherwise set to false
     - `BACKEND_PLUGIN_IMAGE` - Backend plugin image with sha256 (see above)
     - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Ripple Custody (matches frontend)
     - `COLD_BRIDGE_IMAGE` - Cold bridge image with sha256 (see above)